-MFA in Theatre from the University of Alabama
+MFA in Theatre - University of Alabama

 Paul is a member of the Southeastern Theatre Conference, where he is a past-chair of the College and University Division, the Leighton Ballew Scholarship Committee, the KEAP Award, the Publications Committee, and the Acting/Directing Committee.
 As part of his work for SETC, Paul writes occasionally for the “SETC News” and Southern Theatre magazine.
 He also is a past-chair for the state of Louisiana for the Kennedy Center American College Theatre Festival, Region VI.